online marriage counselling - jealousy

 EMDR Therapy for Jealousy

-Marriage Counselling and Couples Therapy for Jealousy in Dubai: Conclusion
+Online or In-Person Marriage Counselling and Couples Therapy for Jealousy: Conclusion

 Is jealousy always pathological?

 In either gender, insecurity and low self-esteem often underlie feelings of jealousy.
-Yet, jealousy is not always pathological or abnormal, and it can be a natural response when a partner’s ambivalence or lack of commitment creates feelings of insecurity.
+Yet, jealousy is not always pathological.
+It can be a natural response to a partner’s ambivalence or lack of commitment, which leads to feelings of insecurity.
 In such cases, it is not the jealous person who needs to be focused on.
 Rather, the relationship itself requires attention, treatment or, possibly, dissolution.